coryan/coryan.github.io/_posts/2017-01-08-on-benchmarking-part-2.md

 ## The JayBeams Microbenchmark Framework

-Having written a few microbenchmarks in the past, and not wanting to write the same things over an over, I wrote a little [framework](https://github.com/coryan/jaybeams/blob/eabc035fc23db078e7e6b6adbc26c08e762f37b3/jb/testing/microbenchmark.hpp) to run all the microbenchmarks in JayBeams.
+In JayBeams microbenchmark
+[framework](https://github.com/coryan/jaybeams/blob/eabc035fc23db078e7e6b6adbc26c08e762f37b3/jb/testing/microbenchmark.hpp)
-You give it a `fixture` template parameter.
+the user just needs to provide a `fixture` template parameter.
 The constructor of this fixture must setup the environment for the microbenchmark.
-The `fixture::run` member function runs the test.
+The `fixture::run` member function must run the test.
 The framework takes care of the rest: it reads the configuration parameters for the test from the command line, calls your constructor, runs the desired number of warm up and test iterations,